 **sound studies and film

-**sound studies and the digital humanities
+** digital sound studies // digital humanities work

 **sound studies and methodology

-**where sound studies intersects other fields
+**where sound studies intersects other fields: Black Study, Latinx Studies,

-**sound studies pieces with a transnational focus
+**sound studies pieces with a transnational methodology

 **issues of voice